Data Exporter Guidance – Infrastructure

 How to use the Data Exporter

-• First, select the Assessment you want to extract data from:
+• Then, name the new data export and select the Assessment you want to extract data from:

 • Asset Assessment: The GRESB Asset Assessment is the global standard for ESG benchmarking and reporting for individual underlying assets (portfolio companies).